xoxzo/blog.xoxzo.com/content/The Way We Work/oka-team-camp-2019-en.md

 Okinawa also has a decent amount of co-working spaces to host you if you're nomad like us.

-Depending on your nationality though, Japan might be a difficult country to visit due to it's visa requirements.
-As most of our team members are South East Asia and South Asia nationals, we hired a judicial scrivener specializing on immigration regulations to help us arrange visas for our team members.
+Depending on your nationality though, Japan might be a difficult country to visit due to its visa requirements.
+As most of our team members are South East Asia and South Asia nationals, we hired a judicial scrivener specializing in immigration regulations to help us arrange visas for our team members.
 This helped a lot to reduce the stress and smoothing out the process.

 We'll see you again at our next team camp, somewhere else on the planet!